 When you think about traditional Chinese medicine (TCM), what do you picture?
 Most of us see someone lying on a table, with acupuncture needles down their back.
 But TCM is far more than acupuncture, which is only one of six major treatments that TCM uses to help people rebalance themselves and gain better health.
 There are a number of ways you can easily and naturally integrate TCM’s core tenants into your life and improve your overall health and well-being.

 For five thousand years, TCM’s multidimensional body-mind-spirit system has been rooted in natural law.
 That means it’s based on the seasons’ and the planets’ effects on the body (think about the full moon!), as well as Nature’s and the Universe’s energy relationship with our body.
 Like today’s modern scientists, TCM has also understood for thousands of years that everything is energy.
 Health and wellness are the result of correctly balancing your body’s energy system.
 It believes there is a natural harmony or cooperation that exists within the organs and your body’s energy system and that illness and disease occur when one or more areas become out of balance with the others.
 To prevent health problems, you need to pay great attention to what your body is taking in—not just on the physical level, but also on the mind level.
 Constantly digesting negative emotions and thoughts take a real toll on how the body functions.

-For this post, we are going to speak mainly about the body, since it’s the easiest place for most people to start.
+The body is the easiest place for most people to start.
 TCM offers a number of approaches for creating wellness at the physical level.
-Its treatments include acupuncture, as we’ve said, herbal therapy, Qigong, Tuina (Chinese acupressure or massage), and a unique understanding of nutrition.
+Its treatments include acupuncture, herbal therapy, Qigong, Tuina (Chinese acupressure or massage), and a unique understanding of nutrition.